vega/altair/doc/user_guide/transform/calculate.rst

-This is functionally equivalent to the previous example, as Altair automatically adds a corresponding ``transform_calculate`` internally and and binds the channel to the calculated field.
+This is functionally equivalent to the previous example, as Altair automatically adds a corresponding ``transform_calculate`` internally and binds the channel to the calculated field.
 See :ref:`encoding-inline-expressions` for a full inline-encoding walkthrough, including how to set titles and types.